 What rights do I have as a crime victim?

-The right to receive available information regarding:
+You have the right to receive available

 - Protective, emergency, social and medical services;

 - Where applicable, restitution and crime victim compensation.

 - Registration and notification of when a person has been released from a prison, jail, juvenile detention facility, psychiatric facility or under limited circumstances, a forensic psychiatric facility;

 - How to be protected from intimidation, harassment, or retaliation; and

 - The Victim, Witness and Family Protection Program.

 - Obtaining protection from harm and threats of harm arising out of cooperation with law enforcement and prosecution efforts; and